hustvl/Matte-Anything/README.md

 ## 🔥 Transparent Materials of Yourself !

 MatAny could get matting results as *RGBA images*.
 It will be saved into ```your_demos/your_demo.png```.
 You can specify the saving name of it in our UI.
-We hope that MatAny could truly help, even if just a small part of your life.
+We hope MatAny could help.

 <p align="center">
 <img src="figs/materials.png" width="70%">